cjcarrick/vite-backend-frontend-starter/README.md

 <h1 align="center">Vite Fullstack Starter</h1>

-<h4 align="center">All in one API backend and Vue frontend, using TypeScript, Vite, and Vue 3.</h4>
+<h4 align="center">All in one Express backend and Vue frontend, using TypeScript, Vite, and Vue 3.</h4>

 <h4 align="center">An incredibly easy way to get up and running with APIs.</h4>

-- 🔪 Cutting edge: All ESM, all the time
+- 🔪 Cutting Edge: All ESM, all the time
 - 🛟 Safety: TypeScript used for everything, which gives code completion everywhere
 - 🔥 Blazingly Fast: Vite used as build tool at every step of the process
-- ⏰ Ready to start: Preconfigured global SCSS, dotenv, Prettier, and Git
+- ⏰ Ready to Go: Preconfigured global SCSS, dotenv, Prettier, and Git
-- 🛠 Development friendly: HMR at the frontend and backend
+- 🛠 Developer Friendly: HMR at the frontend and backend
-- 🧑‍💻 Unified codebase: `lib/` for things (like type defintions) that the frontend and backend need to use
+- 🧑‍💻 Unified Codebase: `lib/` for things (like type defintions) that the frontend and backend need to use

+### Use Cases

+- Communicating with APIs that require authentication
+- Making anything else in Vue.
+Even if you never touch the backend, you'll have all the other features listed above.

 ## Clone